wlh18/react-1/README.md

 ### Data In React

-React will handle it's data using a `unidirectional data flow`.
+React will handle its data using a `unidirectional data flow`.
 This means that data is passed down from the top of the application to the bottom.
 We can determine what top and bottom are using our `component architecture design`.

 We can use events to send data back up the `component tree`.